500 - 221 West Esplanade

 - Law Society of British Columbia, 2004

-- Co-Chair of the CBA Aboriginal Law, Vancouver Section, 2012 - Present
+- Executive Member, CBA Aboriginal Law, Vancouver Section, 2012 - Present

 RECENT PRESENTATIONS AND PUBLICATIONS